quixio/quix-streams/docs/advanced/checkpointing.md

 - The checkpoint fails to commit the input topic offsets to Kafka.
 - The application code changes and some of the input messages get filtered during reprocessing.
 - Since the changelogs are already produced, during recovery from scratch they will be applied to the state even though the messages are now filtered.

+Though this case is rare, the best way to avoid it is to stop the application clean and ensure the latest checkpoint successfully commits before updating the processing code.